rosettatype/legible-typography/_chapters/1-what-do-we-mean-by-legibility.md

 have not developed less than optimal ways of presenting text which may be based on misguided notions of what readers find easiest to read.

-Question: In your opinion, what contribution can designers' judgements make to determining what is most legible?
+> Question: In your opinion, what contribution can designers' judgements make to determining what is most legible?
+{: .question }

 In this text I am going to focus on empirical research, commonly studies testing different typographical arrangements on a group of participants.